Illinois Debt Settlement

 Does united settlement help with debt settlement in Illinois?

-Yes, if you are an Illinois resident and currently burdened by high levels of unsecured debt – including credit card accounts, personal loans, unpaid medical bills and private student loans, United Settlement can assist you with the process of pursuing debt settlement.
+No, we currently do not do business in the state of Illinois.
+If you are an Illinois resident and currently burdened by high levels of unsecured debt – including credit card accounts, personal loans, unpaid medical bills and private student loans, programs that include debt settlement and debt consolidation may be right for you.
 Debt settlement occurs when a debtor successfully negotiates a payoff amount for less than the total balance owed on a debt.
 Contact us here at United Settlement, where our experienced credit counselors possess relationships with the major credit card lenders and a broad understanding of the debt marketplace.
 We can help you achieve the peace of mind that comes with living a debt-free lifestyle.

 Does united settlement offer debt consolidation services in Illinois?